resumption of work “at the latest” on March 1

-During this work, “reinforced measurements of turbidity (of the water) and noise” were carried out, assures the promoter.
-“These measures are in addition to the forty or so environmental measures included in the prefectural authorizations for the project and carried out by Ailes Marines,” the statement added.
+During this work, “enhanced measurements of turbidity (of water) and noiseHave been carried out, assures the promoter.
+“These measures are in addition to the forty or so environmental measures included in the prefectural authorizations for the project and carried out by Ailes Marines.», Adds the press release.

 This offshore wind farm, made up of 62 wind turbines fixed on the seabed and rising 205 meters above the sea, is defended, in addition to the State, by institutions like the Brittany region but strongly contested elsewhere, in particular by the fishermen who have initiated several lawsuits which are still pending.